Image: Copyright free from pixabay. No association with the author of this website.

-Ben lifted his bow, knocked his arrow and pulled the string taut.
+Ben lifted his bow, nocked his arrow and pulled the string taut.
 It was a powerful hart with rippling muscles, a fine white coat and such a glorious twist of antlers that he salivated.
 It was a prize catch and almost a waste to kill.
 Almost.
 He took a breath, slowed his heart and relaxed his stance.
 He would not miss.
 He never missed.
 He released, and the arrow flew.
 At the soft twang of the bow, the hart lifted its head.
 His aim was true and deep, the arrow piercing it just behind the shoulder with a satisfying thump.
 It gave a startled bleat, kicked its back legs, then darted away.

 Scott made to charge after it, but Ben slammed a big hand against his chest, almost knocking his nephew to the ground.
 ‘Wait.
 Let it die.’

 Ben looked at his nephew.
 He was only young, no more than twelve, his cheeks pink in the cold, his blue eyes bright with excitement.
 ‘Who is the hunter here?’